gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 | 3.600 %         | 1058             |

 This makes sense as this design conceptually is just an 8-bit register attached to a 8 to 1 multiplexor with a flip flop.
-Above is the schematic viewer produced by the GDS Github Actions job to produce the GDS2 file.
+Above is the schematic viewer produced by the GDS Github Actions job to produce the GDSII file.

-### Cell Usage
+### CLB Cell Usage

 | Category    | Cells                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Count |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- |